 - You must make your distribution check payable directly to the charity in question, not to a director or another individual in the organization.

-If you are interested in supporting a charity, a qualified charitable contribution may be a good option for you to consider.
-Talk with your advising team to see how this works into your financial plan!
+If you’re frustrated with high taxes and unnecessary IRA withdrawals, and have a cause you care about supporting, a Qualified Charitable Distribution might be a good option for you to consider.
+Your advising team to see how this works into your financial plan!

 The “Alterra” name was coined by joining the Latin roots “alter”, the origin of the word “altruism” with “terra” meaning earth or land.
 This name reflects the company philosophy of “clients before profits” and providing firmly grounded advice.